darikoneil/tidy_obsidian_records/README.md

 Currently need to add new tables in `tables.py`, but in future could simply add a hook to register new tables from other files given their is a `TablesRegistry` class which contains a classmethod to decorate other classes as tables.

+### Adding new autofill tables
+Currently need to add the special function to the `FilterRegistry`

+### Using generic functions
+Generic functions (that return a value instead of operating on one) can be used through the `CallbackExtension`.